michl-b/react-matic/README.md

 ## Installation

 1. [Download](../../archive/master.zip) or clone the repository.
-2. Install the dependencies with `npm install`.
+2. Install the dependencies with `yarn`.

 ## Server

 ### Development

-Run `npm run dev` and go to http://localhost:3000.
+Run `yarn dev` and go to http://localhost:3000.

 ### Production

-Build your React-Matic for production with `npm run build` and then start the server with `npm start`.
+Build your React-Matic for production with `yarn build` and then start the server with `yarn start`.

 ### Docker

-1. Build your React-Matic for production with `npm run build`
+1. Build your React-Matic for production with `yarn build`
 2. Build the image with `docker build -t react-matic .`
 3. Start the container with `docker run -d -p 8080:3000 react-matic`
 4. Go to http://localhost:8080